- A1 Quality Spare Parts | Jun 24, 2023

 Every year, 27 million automobiles are recycled around the world.

-With figures like these, it’s easy to see why auto recycling is the biggest recycling industry on the planet.
+With figures like these, it’s easy to see why auto recycling is the biggest auto recycling industry on the planet.
 Most first-world countries are constantly improving their auto recycling techniques and pushing their limitations, and in recent years, an increasing number of developing countries have begun to do so as well.

 Every year, millions of tonnes of material and enormous amounts of energy are saved by recycling automobiles.

 When it comes to materials saved from ELVs (end-of-life vehicles), metal is unquestionably the most common.
 Even with that knowledge, the numbers may surprise you.
 ELV vehicles recycle 14 million tonnes of steel each year.
 That’s enough to build about 2000 Eiffel Towers, to put it in perspective.2.9 million tons of zinc is recovered from scrap vehicles each year, with 1.5 million tonnes becoming new scrap or residues.
 The steel industry is estimated to save enough energy to power about 18 million homes for a year on a yearly basis.
 Meanwhile, recycling zinc requires 76 percent less energy than processing virgin zinc.
-Overall, this means that everyone on the planet will benefit from the benefits of recycled materials, while the energy savings help to relieve some of the environmental pressure.
+Overall, this means that everyone on the planet will benefit from the benefits of recycled materials, while energy savings help to relieve some of the environmental pressure.

 Hundreds of thousands of jobs are created as a result of car recycling, which benefits the world economy.